 The need to protect neighbours’ privacy and the neighbourhood’s past were a couple of the reasons council in Cumberland has turned down a development permit request.

-The applicant had proposed a carriage house as a accessory dwelling unit (ADU) on 2522 Dunsmuir Ave., on what is the historic Camp Road.
+The applicant had proposed a carriage house as an accessory dwelling unit (ADU) at 2522 Dunsmuir Ave., on what is the historic Camp Road.
 The secondary home would be on a slope above the main home.

-Coun.
-Sean Sullivan and Coun.
-Jesse Ketler both spoke in favour of the permit, saying it met all the requirements for a development permit in the area.
-At times, Sullivan appeared frustrated, shaking his head, describing opposition the village has received from some in the neighbourhood as “NIMBYism.“
+Couns.
+Sean Sullivan and Jesse Ketler both spoke in favour of the permit, saying it met all the requirements for a development permit in the area.
+At times, Sullivan appeared frustrated, shaking his head, describing opposition the village has received from some in the neighbourhood as “NIMBYism.”

 “I’m really shocked that this is what’s happening,” he said, adding that the proponent had done an exceptional job of mitigating the issues raised.